apache/nuttx/configs/sama5d4-ek/README.txt

     STATUS:

       2014-11-17:  Configuration created.
-Not yet verified.
+Only partially verified.
+EMAC0 seems functional, but EMAC1 does not respond to pings.
+Cannot perform the full bridge test yet anyway because there still is no host-side test driver in apps/examples/bridge.

   dramboot: